fireundubh/pyro/README.md

 #### Notes

-* A temporary folder will be created and deleted at the `TempPath` specified in `pyro.ini`.
+* A temporary folder will be created and deleted at a default temporary path or path specified by `--temp-path`.
 * The compiled scripts and any arbitrary includes to be packaged will be copied to the temporary folder.
 * The temporary folder will be removed if the procedure is successful.